What is Permitted Development?

 A set of standards and some typical alterations are considered as being ‘pre-approved’ by planning.
 Naturally, this includes minor porches, certain rooflights etc. However, crucially, some fairly simple extensions and changes of use also fall under the Permitted Development conditions.

-There is an abundance of information on the Planning Portal website that go into these more accurately than this overview.
+There is an abundance of information on the Planning Portal website that goes into these more accurately than this overview.

 The most useful document for homeowners seeking alterations is the technical guidance document that goes into more detail on each of the main criteria.